Oliver Fellows Program

 Who Should Apply:

-Applicants must be enrolled in a High School or an accredited 2-year or 4-year institution located within Senate District 19.
+Applicants must be enrolled in an accredited 2-year or 4-year institution located within Senate District 19.
 (Colleges: Fisk University, Tennessee State University, American Baptist College, Meharry Medical College, Trevecca Nazarene University, Nashville State Community College).
 Look up if your school is located in District 19.

 Requirements: